Grupo-de-modelado-probabilista/BART/optimization/docs/pgbart_improvements.md

         ├── control_flow (87%)
         └── systematic (5.2%)

 Where `%` indicates percent of time spent executing that line of code, and `s` indicates seconds spent executing that line of code.
 The tree-diagram represents the call stack and only the **time intensive** lines are shown for brevity.
+The values in parentheses represent the average across all benchmark case studies.

 An interesting observation is that even though there are _several_ operations and or function calls within the loops, typically only a _few_ of them are responsible for the percentage of total time.